KristianColville1/KristianColville1/README.md

 I'm Kristian Colville.

 I'm currently working hard at completing my qualification with [Code Institute](https://codeinstitute.net/) and completing multiple [MTA  Certificates](https://support.microsoft.com/en-us/topic/earn-a-microsoft-technology-associate-mta-certification-357215d0-31ce-0620-feba-1bb60165b770).
 When I was in school I honestly did not know what I wanted to pursue career-wise & I never put in any effort in school either.
 I used to do my homework just before class started.
-I was too busy floating around like a teenager with my buddies living life to its fullest (or so I thought).
+I was too busy floating around with my buddies living life to its fullest (or so I thought).
 I believed I'd find my way eventually & I suppose I have.

 I have had many job titles and always refer to myself as a jack of all trades, always left on good terms and worked hard.
 I'm grateful for every opportunity I have received.
 However, most of the jobs I have worked in always left me feeling down at some point because they were highly repetitive or involved little to no problem-solving.
 I needed to find a role that tested me, one where I could problem solve and be creative.